sheaves/sheaves.github.io/me.md

 ## Liang Ze Wong <img align="right" src="/images/photo.jpg" width="150" />

 I am a third-year [math](http://www.math.washington.edu/){:target="_blank"} PhD student at the University of Washington, Seattle.
+My advisor is [James Zhang](https://www.math.washington.edu/~zhang/){:target="_blank"}.

 My current interests are in category theory and Hopf algebras.
 Specifically, I'm interested in monads, monoidal categories, bicategories, and manifestations of Hopf-algebra-type structures in such categories.
 I've also recently begun learning about model categories and $\infty$-categories.

 I used to write simple snippets of code for this site, mostly in Python/Sage.
 Nowadays, I spend more time playing around with string diagrams.
 If I have enough time and motivation, I might post some stuff about string diagrams here someday.